dshanske/syndication-links/readme.md

 ## Supported POSSE plugins and implementations ##

 The plugin supports automatically pulling data from plugins that syndicate your content so you don't need to do it manually.
-For anything not built in, integation is easy with a simple filter for potential use with any other plugin.
+For anything not built in, integration is easy with a simple filter for potential use with any other plugin.

 * [Social Networks Autoposter](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) - Syndication Links supports Twitter, Facebook, and Tumblr since version 1.0.0
 * [Medium](https://wordpress.org/plugins/medium/) - Syndication Links supports since version 3.0.5